Arnav-Kumar1/mnist_digit_prediction/README.md

 The video provides step-by-step guidance for setting up and deploying this system on Amazon EC2.
 It covers installation, configuration, and launching the service.

-**Note:** Ensure to follow security best practices and adapt the instructions to your specific EC2 setup.

 ## Local Server Deployment